unixorn/sysadmin-reading-list/README.md

 ## Other Resources

+Packetlife has some great cheat sheets and posters [here](https://packetlife.net/library/cheat-sheets/) for a lot of applications (wireshark and tcpdump for example) and networking principles.
+Well worth a look, even if you think you know the apps in question.

 ### Free Services

 * A [list](https://github.com/ripienaar/free-for-dev) of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.